-It is important to is that the 1800RESPECT website, telephone and online chat services can be accessed by everyone.
+- It is important to us that the 1800RESPECT service and website can be accessed by anyone living in Australia

 1800RESPECT is an information and counselling service for everyone.
 The website has been made so that it is easy to use by people with disability.
 If you are blind or vision impaired, the text can be read using a screen reader.